 Combination of lesions and comedones:

 Adapalene 0.1%/benzoyl peroxide 2.5% gel (Epiduo) Apply twice weekly to affected areas, slowly increase frequency as tolerated Review after 3 months.
-If effective, ongoing treatment Contraindicated in pregnancy.
+If effective, consider ongoing treatment Contraindicated in pregnancy.
 Apply after washing to dry skin.
 May bleach hair, fabrics.
 Can cause photosensitivity

 2nd line option for irritation or hyperpigmentation: